 Right to Sue Letter

 Before you can file a civil lawsuit against your employer for discrimination, you must receive a “Right to Sue Letter” from the DFEH or the EEOC.
 Although the respective agency may choose to invite you and your employer to a mediation session to seek a resolution, or handle your claim in some other way, the most common outcome is the issuing of a right to sue letter.
 This letter notifies the filer that the agency has finished their investigation and is now permitted to file a lawsuit.
 You only have 90 days after receiving your letter to bring a lawsuit against your employer.
+In addition, if you feel you've been wrongfully terminated make sure to contact us for our expert legal advice.

 Work with a Lawyer Who Truly Believes in Your Rights